 |Download this layer (2 MB)|

-The Solid Waste Land Disposal Datalayer was compiled by the Department of Environmental Protection (MassDEP) to track the locations of land disposal of solid waste.
+The Solid Waste Diversion and Disposal Datalayer was compiled by the Department of Environmental Protection (MassDEP) to track the locations of land disposal of solid waste.
 This statewide datalayer contains the majority of locations currently regulated under MassDEP's solid waste regulations (310 CMR 16.000 & 19.000).

 Land Disposal refers to an operation established in accordance with a valid site assignment for the disposal of solid waste into or on land (Landfill), or a location for disposal of solid waste from one or more sources which is not established or maintained pursuant to a valid site assignment or permit (Dumping Ground).

 Please note, only a small fraction of the land disposal sites are active landfills.
 In addition, this datalayer does not contain all land disposal sites known to MassDEP.
-The MassDEP Bureau of Waste Site Cleanup and EPA Superfund Program manage former land disposal sites which fall under their regulatory purview and the MassGIS Land Use datalayer has waste site and mining classifications that may represent land disposal sites not found in the solid waste datalayer.
+The MassDEP Bureau of Waste Site Cleanup and EPA Superfund Program manage former land disposal sites which fall under their regulatory purview.
+Waste site and mining classifications in the MassGIS Land Use datalayer and Map Unit Symbols 652 and 652E in the SSURGO Certified Soils datalayer may represent land disposal sites not found in the Solid Waste Diversion and Disposal Datalayer.

 1994 and earlier: DEP regional office files were searched for locus maps and site plans which designated the location of solid waste facilities.
-In some cases the footprint of the facility was located on the map; in other instances a general location was noted.
+In some cases the facility footprint was located on the map; in other instances a generalized location (point or polygon) was noted.
 These were hand-drawn onto a master set of USGS topographic quadrangle maps from which the datalayer was digitized.
-When possible, point locations were updated with polygons from MassGIS 1985 land use data.
-Point locations were buffered to reflect the reported acreage (when insufficient data was available, 29.9 acres was used).
+In the absence of a landfill footprint, point locations were buffered to reflect permitted or reported acreage (when insufficient data was available, 29.9 acres was used).
+When possible, these buffered point locations were updated with polygons from MassGIS 1985 Land Use data.

-2009 and beyond: GPS, Parcel data, Pictometry, current/historical Topographic and Orthophoto imagery are being used to refine existing polygons and map new ones.
+2009 and beyond: GPS, parcel data, Pictometry (oblique view or "bird's eye" imagery), current/historical topographic maps and ortho imagery are being used to locate unmapped features and refine existing ones.

 Waste Types defined: